ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 If *that* fails, then check if there are any other applications on your computer that are occupying the COM port (extreme solution is to restart computer).

 ## How to calibrate the QTR line sensor?
-TODO write this or link somewhere
+TODO actualy make sure u incorporate this in the main guide portion lol

 ## How does the ESP-IDF build system work?
 This information is not required for the competition, but it can be good to know if you'd like to continue IoT develpoment with Espressif MCU's.